 7. Go Paragliding

 How I wish we had done this.
-Every day while at our yoga retreat, around 1 pm, the sky was dotted with paragliders hovering over Phewa Lake.
+Every day during our yoga retreat, around 1 pm, the sky was dotted with paragliders hovering over Phewa Lake.
 A sight to behold.

 In contrast to its hippie, laid-back reputation, Pokhara is also the adventure capital of Nepal.
 Paragliding is a tourist favourite.
 We avoided it purely because of budget restraints, but in retrospect, it wasn’t all that much for an epic experience like that.